sadlil/website/src/content/blog/mysql-deadlock.md

  > We are not inserted to switch over to another new storage engine.
 Probably you too.

-### Conclusion:
+### Solution:
  After our findings we decided to go with two immediate approach for our unicorn table.

+  - We are already retrying and will continue doing this,
-  - Reduce batch size
+  - Reduce batch size for query,
   - Order by index columns before query

-  That gives us significant improvement on the situation.
+  That gave us significant improvement on the situation.
 May be in future we will also try to shard our unicorns tables, we kept the options open.

 ---